 According to a 2016 survey conducted by the Career Service Center of 57 alumni, 69 percent of AUIS graduates have full-time employment across Iraq and the region and are working in cities from Erbil, to Baghdad, to Beirut and beyond; three percent are employed part time and 10 percent are enrolled in graduate studies in the U.S., Europe and Iraq.

 Some of the places where AUIS graduates work include:

 Ernst and Young

 International Committee of the Red Cross

 The average wages of an AUIS graduate are higher than the market average in the area.
-Graduates’ wages average $1,771 per month, which is a five percent increase from the average salaray reported in 2015 ($1,676.8) despite the financial crisis in the region.
+According to the latest AUIS survey, graduates’ wages average US $1,771 per month, which is a five percent increase from the average salaray reported in 2015 ($1,676.8) despite the financial crisis in the region.

-AUIS graduates have won prestigious scholarships to study graduate degrees in the United States and Europe.
-Graduates have received the Abdus Salam scholarship, the Ibn Khaldun DAAD scholarship, and a grant from the Open Society Foundations.
-They have been admitted to top institutions around the world, including:
+Our graduates have won prestigious scholarships to study for their graduate degrees; including the British Chevening Scholarship, Abdus Salam scholarship, the Ibn Khaldun DAAD scholarship, Open Society Foundations grant, as well as Fellowship opportunities.
+They have been admitted to top universities globally, including:

 Johns Hopkins University